The International Baccalaureate® (IB) provides leading professional development for educators working in the Americas.

 The IB will invoice the school after the workshop has taken place.

-If you'd like further information on in-school workshops and how they work, please see our introduction to in-school workshops [147 KB] .
+If you'd like further information on in-school workshops and how they work, please see our introduction to North American in-school workshops [125 KB] and introduction to Latin America in-school workshops [127 KB] .

 In Canada and the United States, the IB helps school districts to organize on-site workshops for a network of schools, in order to provide professional development to a large number of educators and to help schools save on costs.

-The list of available workshops, as well as the full terms and conditions including submissions deadlines and fees, are included in the application form .
+The list of available workshops, as well as the full terms and conditions including submissions deadlines and fees, are included in the application form [1.4 MB] .

 Contact the team